Hedonic treadmill: Resilience research

+Transhumanism

+Transhumanist philosophers such as David Pearce and Mark Alan Walker have argued that future technologies will eventually make it feasible to overcome the hedonic treadmill.
+Walker coined the term "biohappiness" to describe the idea of directly manipulating the biological roots of happiness in order to increase it.
+Pearce argues that suffering could eventually be eradicated entirely, stating that: "It is predicted that the world's last unpleasant experience will be a precisely dateable event."
+Proposed technological methods of overcoming the hedonic treadmill include wireheading (direct brain stimulation for uniform bliss), which undermines motivation and evolutionary fitness; designer drugs, offering sustainable well-being without side effects, though impractical for lifelong reliance; and genetic engineering, the most promising approach.
+Genetic recalibration through hyperthymia-promoting genes could raise hedonic set-points, fostering adaptive well-being, creativity, and productivity while maintaining responsiveness to stimuli.
+While scientifically achievable, this transformation requires careful ethical and societal considerations to navigate its profound implications.

 Critical views

-One critical point made regarding humans’ individual set point is to understand it may simply be a genetic tendency and not a completely determined criterion for happiness, and it can still be influenced.
+Individuals' set point may merely be a genetic tendency not a heritable criterion for happiness.
 In a study on moderate to excessive drug intake on rats, Ahmed and Koob (1998) sought to demonstrate that the use of mind-altering drugs such as cocaine could change an individual's hedonic set point.
 Their findings suggest that drug usage and addiction lead to neurochemical adaptations whereby a person needs more of that substance to feel the same levels of pleasure.
 Thus, drug abuse can have lasting impacts on one's hedonic set point, both in terms of overall happiness and with regard to pleasure felt from drug usage.

 Genetic roots of the hedonic set point are also disputed.
 Sosis (2014) has argued the "hedonic treadmill" interpretation of twin studies depends on dubious assumptions.
 Pairs of identical twins raised apart are not necessarily raised in substantially different environments.
 The similarities between twins (such as intelligence or beauty) may invoke similar reactions from the environment.
 Thus, we might see a notable similarity in happiness levels between twins even though there are no happiness genes governing affect levels.

-Further, hedonic adaptation may be a more common phenomenon when dealing with positive events as opposed to negative ones.
+Hedonic adaptation may be a more common phenomenon when dealing with positive events as opposed to negative ones.
 Negativity bias, where people tend to focus more on negative emotions than positive emotions, can be an obstacle in raising one's happiness set point.
 Negative emotions often require more attention and are generally remembered better, overshadowing any positive experiences that may even outnumber negative experiences.
 Given that negative events hold more psychological power than positive ones, it may be difficult to create lasting positive change.